mmckelvy/control/README.md

 `{Function}` A final callback function to invoke once all scheduled functions have completed.
 Will be invoked immediately with an error and no subsequent functions will be run if any scheduled function errors out, otherwise will be invoked with the final `results` array (see examples above).

 ### `runParallel(fns, done)`
-Same api as `runSeries` except interim results are not available in `runParallel`.
+Same API as `runSeries` except interim results are not available in `runParallel`.
 Results are only available in the final `done` callback.

 ```
 control.runParallel([